-In this case, the appellant's provider found an overall HLD score of 15.
-The MassHealth initial reviewer found an HLD score of 9, and the MassHealth representative's examination yielded a score of 13.
+In this case, the appellant's provider found an overall HLD score of 14.
+The MassHealth initial reviewer found an HLD score of 15, and the MassHealth representative's examination yielded a score of 20.
 Each of these scores are below the threshold of 22.
 Further, the provider did not allege, nor did MassHealth find, that the appellant has any of the auto-qualifying conditions or that treatment is otherwise medically necessary as set forth in Appendix D of the Dental Manual.
-Therefore, the appellant has not demonstrated that she meets the MassHealth criteria for approval of comprehensive orthodontic treatment.
-I find no error with MassHealth's April 4, 2024, denial of the appellant's prior authorization request.
+Although the appellant and her mother testified that she is having mental and emotional difficulties relating to the condition of her teeth, they presented no evidence from a provider consistent with the requirements of the medical necessity narrative enumerated in Appendix D. Therefore, the appellant has not demonstrated that she meets the MassHealth criteria for approval of comprehensive orthodontic treatment.
+I find no error with MassHealth's August 4, 2024, denial of the appellant's prior authorization request.